 Unilever Increases Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, September 12th.
-Stockholders of record on Friday, August 15th will be given a dividend of $0.5175 per share.
+The company also recently announced a quarterly dividend, which will be paid on Friday, September 12th.
+Shareholders of record on Friday, August 15th will be paid a dividend of $0.5175 per share.
+This represents a $2.07 dividend on an annualized basis and a yield of 3.4%.
 The ex-dividend date is Friday, August 15th.
-This is an increase from Unilever's previous quarterly dividend of $0.52.
-This represents a $2.07 annualized dividend and a dividend yield of 3.4%.
+This is a positive change from Unilever's previous quarterly dividend of $0.52.
 Unilever's dividend payout ratio (DPR) is 59.31%.

 Unilever PLC operates as a fast-moving consumer goods company in the Asia Pacific, Africa, the Americas, and Europe.
 It operates through five segments: Beauty & Wellbeing, Personal Care, Home Care, Nutrition, and Ice Cream.
 The Beauty & Wellbeing segment engages in the sale of hair care products, such as shampoo, conditioner, and styling; skin care products including face, hand, and body moisturizer; and prestige beauty and health & wellbeing products consist of the vitamins, minerals, and supplements.